Israel “Izzy” Getzov

 Music Director & Conductor

-As the Associate Conductor of the Arkansas Symphony from 2001-2008, Getzov led classical subscription, pops, and education concerts as well as numerous outreach concerts around the state.
+As the Associate Conductor of the Arkansas Symphony, Mr. Getzov led classical subscription, pops, and education concerts as well as numerous outreach concerts around the state.

-Getzov also hosted his own weekly radio program called “Izzy Investigates” on KLRE Classical 90.5 in Little Rock, and has performed live on WFMT and WBEZ in Chicago.
+He also hosted his own weekly radio program called “Izzy Investigates” on KLRE Classical 90.5 in Little Rock, and has performed live as a chamber musician on WFMT and WBEZ in Chicago.

-Raised in Chicago, Mr. Getzov’s musical studies began with the violin at age four, and later included percussion, which he played in his schools’ wind ensembles and jazz bands.
+Raised in Chicago, Mr. Getzov’s musical studies began with the violin at age three, and later studied viola, piano, and percussion, which he played in his schools’ orchestra, wind ensembles, and jazz bands.
 At sixteen he earned a position in the violin section of the Civic Orchestra of Chicago.
-He has performed with many renowned conductors including Barenboim, Boulez, Solti, Mehta, Jansons, Spano, and Rostropovich.
+He has performed as violinist with many renowned conductors including Barenboim, Boulez, Solti, Mehta, Jansons, Spano, and Rostropovich.
 He was a founding member of the Rockefeller String Quartet, a professional quartet with whom he gave over 200 concerts.
+An in-demand educator of ensemble techniques, Mr. Getzov holds a tenured professorship at the University of Central Arkansas and has given clinics at many schools in the U.S. and internationally.